jlmaurer/gemlab/fringe/tutorial_MLE.md

 ./run_unwrap.txt

 ```
+### An error you might run into

+* For the module not finding “_gdal” might have to do “conda install -c conda-forge openssl=3"

 ## Step 4.
-Generate mintpy folder
+Generate MintPy folder

-Check line 159, 313-318 in `prep_fringe_downloaded.py`.
+Check **line 159, 313-318** in `prep_fringe_downloaded.py`.
 The value of rangelooks and azimuthlooks should be consistent with what you set before.

 ```bash
 python prep_fringe_downsampled.py  -u './PS_DS/unwrap/*.unw' -c ./PS_DS/tcorr_ds_ps.bin -g ./geometry/multi_rlks9_alks3/ -m '../reference/IW*.xml' -b ../baselines -o ./mintpy